maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 What comes out of the process is a better tester but also different kinds of deliverables we consider relevant when optimizing value of testing for *the specific testing at hand*.
 Sometimes we only report new information.
 We leave coverage as implicit, but our information is only as good as our ability to cover multiple perspectives.
 While we can come out with only information, we often want to put our learning into a good use for our own and our coworkers’ future and leave behind documentation, even executable documentation.

-Let’s still say this out loud: test automation belongs in exploratory testing.
+Let’s now say this out loud: test automation belongs in exploratory testing.
 You can’t explore with great coverage without automation.
 You can’t automate without exploring in a relevant way.
 When automation fails, it calls you to explore.
 With that said, we are optimizing the value of our testing with exploratory testing: value today, value in the future.
 Automation is a constraint that directs our attention.
+We make choices of when it is the right time for that constraint.

+If you don't know how to code and write automation, it cannot be part of exploratory testing you do personally.
+What you cannot do personally, you can compensate for through collaboration.
+Collecting ideas to pass to team members while exploratory testing to document as automation may be a constraint you live with.
+You can also learn to code and remove a knowledge-based constraint.
+Same applies for people who know programming but have hard time with good testing ideas.
+You can also learn to test and remove a knowledge-based constraint.

-Exploratory testing can include activities *you* personally are not able to do.
-Sharing work with others, collaborating, is advised.
-Also, I advice growing your personal abilities, and remind you that contributing to test automation efforts isn’t the most complex of our programming tasks and believe everyone can learn it.
-I am less sure if everyone can learn to think in ways that ensure multidimensional coverage and I’m hopeful with that too.
+On the knowledge-based constraints, we would like to remind people that software industry doubles in size every five years, meaning half of us have less than five years of experience.
+With less than five years of experience, we have knowledge-based contraints we later in our careers learn away from.
+Choosing a focus of skills to learn first is a natural way for us to divide the learning in a team, without letting it box us indefinitely into roles.
+Contributing to test automation efforts isn’t the most complex of our programming tasks and we believe everyone can learn it.
+We're less sure if everyone can learn to think in ways that ensure multidimensional coverage and we're hopeful with that too.

 Successful output is effective: we find problems our organization expects us to find.
 The path to the result of finding relevant issues is through understanding coverage.

+The four main categories of output we want to mention are:

+   * **Coverage** is about knowing how effective your testing is.
+Did you cover code (implemented), requirements (asked), risks (problems) and how can you tell?
+   * **Information** is about knowing your results.
+What conversations is testing starting?
+What changes are we making based on those conversations?
+Are we removing bugs that might bug a user?
+   * **Documentation: Strategy** is about knowing how we approach testing for this particular application under test.
+At first our ideas are vague, but in the end they should be at their clearest state.
+   * **Documentation: Tests** is about leaving behind a checklist of any sort that enables us to build on current learnings ourselves later or by others.
+How can we accelerate testing for next time around?

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide6.png)